olalic/FMCtCP/Hermione-Constrain.md

 		        If value > max
 		          Result = max
 		        Return result

+This program uses “constrain” as the definition for a new variable to limit its value within a set of range.
+Firstly, I still use “light” as the initial variable set as input light level which varies as CPX measures light intensity of the environment.
+Then I set the second variable “limited light” with “constrain ‘light level’ between 100 and 200”.
+That means the variable new “limited light” only measures and displays light level within the boundary I set between 100 and 200.

+## **Program 2: Different light for different range**

+<div style="position:relative;height:calc(300px + 5em);width:100%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.adafruit.com/---codeembed#pub:_7Ju37EYEYiwi" allowfullscreen="allowfullscreen" frameborder="0" sandbox="allow-scripts allow-same-origin"></iframe></div>

+Python Code:

+		      Def constrain (value, min, max)
+		        If value < min
+		          Result = min
+		        If value > max
+		          Result = max
+		        Return result

 		      Light_level = getLux( )
 		      Limited_light = constrain (light level, 100, 200)